wltrimbl/2013-10-17-uic/lessons/thw-shell/tutorial.md

 3. Move all of the files within `data` to the `cleaneddata` directory

-4. Rename all of the files to ensure that they end in `.txt` (note: it is ok for the file name to end in `.txt.txt`
+4. Rename all of the files to ensure that they end in `.txt` (note: it is ok for the file name to end in `.fasta.fasta` or `.txt.fasta`

 Hint: If you make a mistake and need to start over just do the
 following:

-1. Navigate to the `shell` directory
+1. Navigate to the `thw-shell` directory

 2. Delete the `data` directory